Formal Analysis of EDHOC Key Establishment for Constrained IoT Devices: Introduction

 The first incarnation of \mEdhoc{} appeared in March 2016.
-It contained two different key establishment methods, one based on a pre-shared Diffie-Hellman (DH) cryptographic core and a second based on a variant of challenge-response signatures, in the style of the \mNoise{} framework~\cite{perrin2016noise}.
-By a cryptographic core, or simply core, we mean an academic protocol, without encodings or application specific details required by an industrial protocol.
-By a key establishment method we mean a core with such details added.
+It contained two different key establishment methods, one based on a pre-shared Diffie-Hellman (DH) cryptographic core \footnote{By a \emph{cryptographic core}, or simply core, we mean an academic protocol, without encodings or application specific details required by an industrial protocol.
+A \emph{key establishment method} is a core with some such details added. } and a second based on a variant of challenge-response signatures in the style of \mOptls{}~\cite{DBLP:conf/eurosp/KrawczykW16}. \mEdhoc{} is therefore a framework of several key establishment methods.
+In May 2018, the core based on challenge-response signatures was replaced by one based on \mSigma{} (SIGn-and-MAc)~\cite{sigma,bruni-analysis-selander-ace-cose-ecdhe-08}.
+Since then the protocol has undergone significant changes.
+Three new cores, mixing challenge-response signatures and regular signatures for authentication, were added~\cite{our-analysis-selander-lake-edhoc-00}.

-The core based on challenge-response signatures was replaced by \mSigma{} in May 2018.
-Now, variants using challenge-response signatures have been added again by integrating the cryptographic core of \mOptls{}.
-Additionally, mixed variants where one party uses a challenge-response signature and the other a regular signature have also been added.
-Consequently, there are now five methods in total, and formal analysis is required to verify security guarantees for \mEdhoc.
-This is especially important, since the \mSpec{} itself lacks a description of the intended security model and overall security goals.